JuanitaSmith/datascience_blog_using_linear_regression/project1_blog/README.md

 - **listings**: full descriptions of each rental property with average review score and daily price
 - **calendar**: each listing have a record for each calendar day for the next 365 days ahead, showing the price and availability on that specific day
-- neighbourhoods.geojson: Used to visualize spatial data in notebook 5
+- **neighbourhoods.geojson**: Used to visualize spatial data in notebook 4 and 5

 Metadata are available [here](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=1322284596)